yootheme/starter-plugin/README.md

 ## Create a new element

-To create a new element run the following command and replace `ELEMENT_NAME` with the name of your element, for example `my-element`.
-If there are multiple modules, choose a module of the provided list.
+To create a new element, run the following command and replace `ELEMENT_NAME` with the name of your element, for example `my-element`.
+If there are multiple modules, choose a module from the provided list.

 ```bash
 composer create:element ELEMENT_NAME
 ```

-Optionally define the module where the element should be created.
+Optionally, define the module where the element should be created.

 ```bash
 composer create:element ELEMENT_NAME MODULE_NAME